Whangārei: Arts and culture

 The Whangārei Art Museum is located in the Town Basin.
 Artisan markets are held at the nearby Canopy Bridge.

 The Hundertwasser Art Centre was built on the site of the former Northland Harbour Board building.

 The Quarry Arts Centre is located on the edge of the Western Hills in the Avenues.

-The Hātea Loop walkway is an accessible, circular walkway which connects Town Basin, William Fraser Memorial Park,Te Matau a Pohe, Canopy Bridge, Clapham's Clocks and Reyburn House gallery.
+The Hātea Loop walkway is an accessible, circular walkway which connects Town Basin, William Fraser Memorial Park, Te Matau ā Pohe, Canopy Bridge, Clapham's Clocks and Reyburn House gallery.
 The walkway offers marina views and various family friendly outdoor activities.

 The Whangārei Theatre Company (formerly WOADS) has been staging theatre productions in Whangārei since 1946.
 They have currently made their home at the Riverbank Centre in the town basin.

 Disruptive Performers (Theatre Group) was formed in 2019, and they staged their first production in November 2020.

 Whangārei is home to many music organisations, such as Whangārei Youth Music, the Northland Sinfonia, and Sistema Whangārei.